-This GMAT Math practice question is a Permutation Combination problem solving question and the concept tested is finding the outcomes when a set of coins are tossed simultaneously.
+This GMAT Quant practice question is a Permutation Combination problem solving question and the concept tested is finding the outcomes when a set of coins are tossed simultaneously.

 Question 7: Ten coins are tossed simultaneously.
 In how many of the outcomes will the third coin turn up a head?